milvus-io/pymilvus-orm/CONTRIBUTING.md

 ### Coding Style
-Before submitting a pull request, make sure the coding style is qualified. run command `pylint --rcfile=pylint.conf milvus_orm` to check it.
+Before submitting a pull request, make sure the coding style is qualified. run command `pylint --rcfile=pylint.conf pymilvus_orm` to check it.